opulo-inc/docs/docs/semi-assembly-4-0/index.md

 ### Help

 If you find that there's something unclear in this documentation, please [submit a ticket on Github](https://github.com/opulo-inc/docs) about it!
 You can also file an issue using the link in the upper right of any page on this site.
 Every issue you tag helps us make it better for everyone else.
 You can also check out the [Discord server](https://discordapp.com/invite/TCwy6De) and ask questions to the community.
+For notices, see [here](notices.md).

 ### Timing